turque/rede-incluidora/deployment.md

 docker compose -f docker-compose.traefik.yml up -d
 ```

-## Deploy the FastAPI Project
+## Deploy the Rede Incluidora Project

-Now that you have Traefik in place you can deploy your FastAPI project with Docker Compose.
+Now that you have Traefik in place you can deploy your Rede Incluidora Project with Docker Compose.

 **Note**: You might want to jump ahead to the section about Continuous Deployment with GitHub Actions.